Telephone 21 750 00 00 (ext.22579)

 H Index Google 10

-I received a Ph.D. in Ecology from the University of Lisbon (Faculty of Sciences) in 2012 and I am currently a Post-Doc Researcher funded by the São Paulo Research Foundation (FAPESP), member of the Applied Ecology Research Group, CENA/ESALQ/São Paulo University, and collaborator of the Conservation Ecology research group of cE3c.
-I’ m also a member of the IUCN SSC Otter Specialist Group.
+I received a Ph.D. in Ecology from the University of Lisbon (Faculty of Sciences) in 2012.
+I´ve been Post-Doc Researcher funded by the São Paulo Research Foundation (FAPESP) from 2015 to 2018, and a member of the Applied Ecology Research Group, CENA/ESALQ/São Paulo University and collaborator of the Conservation Ecology research group of cE3c.
+I am also a member of the IUCN SSC Otter Specialist Group.

-My research focuses mainly on the influence of anthropic environments in the ecology and adaptation of semi-aquatic mammals and their prey.
-I´m also interested in environmental policy and impact assessment regarding biodiversity and conservation.
+My main interests are mammalian ecology and conservation mostly linked with aquatic environments.
+I´ve been working on the influence of anthropic environments in the ecology and adaptation of semi-aquatic mammals, especially with otter species, and their prey, antimicrobial resistance dissemination effects in wildlife, and conservation of aquatic environments especially ponds and reservoirs.
+I am also interested in environmental policy and impact assessment regarding biodiversity and conservation.

 Guerra, F., Grilo, C., Pedroso, N.M. & Cabral, H. (2015) Environmental impact assessment in the marine environment: a comparison of legal frameworks.Environmental Impact Assesment Review, 55, 182-194.
 DOI:10.1016/j.eiar.2015.08.003 (IF2015 2,922; Q1 Environmental Studies)